Menu of Deliciousness

 Parmesan Asparagus Tart (VEGETARIAN)

-This makes a lovely, rather-elegant appetizer, or a light, springy lunch when you pair it with a salad and a cup of soup.
+Parmesan and lemon ricotta, spread over puff pastry and then topped with a layer of bright-green asparagus… more parmesan and a drizzle of olive oil.
+A rectangular slice makes a lovely, rather-elegant appetizer, or a light, springy lunch with a salad and a cup of soup.

 Jay’s beautiful Green Salad (VEgan)